 Students spend their fourth year in the program abroad, spending one semester at a partner university studying engineering, language, and culture.
 The IEP curriculum provides a high level of preparation so that they feel confident living in another culture and speaking a second language every day.
 Students have the chance to visit some of the greatest cultural attractions in the world from the Great Wall in China in the East to the Torres del Paine National Park in Chile in the West.
 As they gain a deeper appreciation for our closely connected world, students grow personally and professionally.

 Following their study abroad, students spend a semester interning for a global engineering company while continuing to hone their language skills in a specialized language course.
-We’ve placed 796 students in internships with companies in Germany, France, Italy, China, Spain, Japan, Switzerland, Liechtenstein, Mexico, Chile, Costa Rica, Puerto Rico, Brazil, Canada, and Austria.
+We’ve placed about 1000 students in internships with companies in Germany, France, Italy, China, Spain, Japan, Taiwan, Switzerland, Liechtenstein, Mexico, Chile, Costa Rica, Puerto Rico, Brazil, Canada, and Austria.
 IEP students have worked for global companies like BMW, Bayer, Hasbro, Johnson & Johnson, Siemens, Boston Scientific, and Schneider Electric.

 International Engineering Program students are subject to the IEP Year Abroad Program Policies as well as the University’s Study Abroad Policies and Procedures as outlined by The Office of International Education.
 In order to be eligible for the year abroad, you must maintain a minimum GPA of 2.5, be in good academic standing and demonstrate proficiency in your target language.
 You must have the approval of your IEP Director, your language advisor, in order to participate.